 One of the main issues with the synchronized tremolo design is the way it holds a tune.
 No matter how much effort you put into tuning your guitar, and setting everything up perfectly, prolonged use of tremolo bar will eventually kick the instrument out of tune.
 Constant increase and decrease of string tension is just too much for the saddles to handle, and this system will require constant tune ups.

 Floyd Rose is a more complex and upgraded version of synchronized tremolo design, and it solves some of the major issues the latter has.
 There are two main differences between the these designs, and those are the locking nut and the locking bridge mechanisms.

-With these two devices in place, the constant change of tension in the strings no longer affects the tune so much, meaning that guitars featuring Floyd Rose system stay in tune for longer periods of time even if you go hard on the tremolo bar, while also keeping the advantages of the floating bridge.
+With these two devices in place, the constant change of tension in the strings no longer affects the tune so much, meaning that guitars featuring Floyd Rose system stay in tune for longer periods of time, even if you go hard on the tremolo bar, while also keeping the advantages of the floating bridge.

 However this additional complexity often times makes it confusing for beginners who either have trouble learning how to use the system, or use it in a wrong way.

 Tune-O-Matic bridge is by nature a fixed bridge but done differently compared to the Fenders hard-tail design.
 The main difference is that aside from six string saddles, Tune-O-Matic has two main adjustment posts which can change the height of the whole bridge.
 Simple by nature, Tune-O-Matic bridge design is loved for its ability to hold a tune and provide exceptional sustain.
 This design was made popular by Gibson’s Les Paul, and has since found its way to many other brands and models.

 Choosing one of these electric guitar bridge types to fit your needs is a matter of personal taste.
 If you want something simple and easy to use, fixed bridges are a perfect match.